 - Arrive at least an hour prior to the start of the event to check room and AV setups and ensure catering is as expected.
-Go to the Circulation Desk located on the left hand side when entering through the turnstiles, etc. The Circulation Desk is aware of reservations and will let you into the room when you arrive.
-If you have to leave the room for any reason or your meeting/event ends early, notify the Circulation Desk to lock the door.
+Go to the Help Center located on the left hand side when entering through the turnstiles, etc. The Help Center is aware of reservations and will let you into the room when you arrive.
+If you have to leave the room for any reason or your meeting/event ends early, notify the Help Center to lock the door.

 - There are two light controllers.
 One on the left when users enter the room and one on the right at the front of the room.
 There is a main on/off switch on both controllers and dimmer sliders to control the brightness of the lights.

 - If anything is damaged in the room or the room is not clean, please report this to Vicky White, 302-831-6250, so that we can rectify the matter prior to the start of the event, if possible.

 - There is an “event in progress” sign inside the room that you may put outside the room, if desired, before the event/meeting begins and returned inside the room when the meeting/event is completed.
 Use of this sign is optional.
 Sometimes the sign helps reduce the noise just outside the room.